Gabriel Almond: Biography

-Work
+Research

-Almond broadened the field of political science in the 1950s by integrating approaches from other social science disciplines, such as sociology, psychology, and anthropology, into his work.
+Almond broadened the political science field in the 1950s by integrating approaches from other social science disciplines, such as sociology, psychology, and anthropology, into his work.
 He transformed an interest in foreign policy into systematic studies of comparative political development and culture.
 Almond's research eventually covered many topics, including the politics of developing countries, communism, and religious fundamentalism.

 Almond was a prolific author, publishing 18 books and numerous journal articles, and co-writing many others.
 His most famous work was The Civic Culture (1963), co-authored with Sidney Verba.
 It popularized the idea of a political culture – a concept that includes national character and how people choose to govern themselves – as a fundamental aspect of society.
 Almond and Verba distinguished different political cultures according to their level and type of political participation and the nature of people's attitudes toward politics.
 The Civic Culture was one of the first large-scale cross-national survey studies undertaken in political science and greatly stimulated comparative studies of democracy.

 Almond also contributed to theoretical work on political development.
 In Comparative Politics: A Developmental Approach (1966), Almond and G. Bingham Powell proposed a variety of cultural and functional ways to measure the development of societies.
 For a period in the 1960s and 1970s, Almond's approaches came to define comparative politics.

 In a 1991 paper titled, "Capitalism and Democracy", in two paragraphs Almond stated what the basic agendas for the study of governance ought to be in US universities: that capitalism and democracy co-exist as the prevailing systems of governance the world over and they invariably interact with each other and transform each other through time."